James Agee: Legacy

 During his lifetime, Agee enjoyed only modest public recognition.
 Since his death, his literary reputation has grown.
 In 1957, his novel A Death in the Family (based on the events surrounding his father's death) was published posthumously and in 1958 won the Pulitzer Prize for fiction.
-In 2007, Dr. Michael Lofaro published a restored edition of the novel using Agee's original manuscripts.
+In 2007, Michael Lofaro published a restored edition of the novel using Agee's original manuscripts.
 Agee's work had been heavily edited before its original publication by publisher David McDowell.

 Agee's reviews and screenplays have been collected in two volumes of Agee on Film.
 There is some dispute over the extent of his participation in the writing of The Night of the Hunter.

 Let Us Now Praise Famous Men has grown to be considered Agee's masterpiece.
-Ignored on its original publication in 1941, the book has since been placed among the greatest literary works of the 20th century by the New York School of Journalism and the New York Public Library.
+Ignored on its original publication in 1941, the book has been placed among the greatest literary works of the 20th century by the New York University School of Journalism and the New York Public Library.
 It was the inspiration for the Aaron Copland opera The Tender Land.
 David Simon, journalist and creator of acclaimed television series The Wire, credited the book with impacting him early in his career and influencing his practice of journalism.

-The composer Samuel Barber set sections of "Descriptions of Elysium" from Permit Me Voyage to music, composing a song based on "Sure On This Shining Night."
+The composer Samuel Barber set sections of "Descriptions of Elysium" from Permit Me Voyage to music, composing a song based on "Sure On This Shining Night".
 In addition, he set prose from the "Knoxville" section of A Death in the Family in his work for soprano and orchestra titled Knoxville: Summer of 1915.
-"Sure On This Shining Night" has also been set to music by composers René Clausen, Z. Randall Stroope and Morten Lauridsen.
+"Sure On This Shining Night" has also been set to music by composers René Clausen, Z. Randall Stroope, and Morten Lauridsen.

-In late 1979 the filmmaker Ross Spears premiered his film AGEE: A Sovereign Prince of the English Language, which was later nominated for an Academy Award for Best Documentary Feature and was awarded a Blue Ribbon at the 1980 American Film Festival.
-AGEE featured James Agee's friends, Dwight Macdonald, Robert Fitzgerald, Robert Saudek, and John Huston, as well as the three women to whom James Agee had been married.
+In late 1979, the filmmaker Ross Spears premiered his film AGEE: A Sovereign Prince of the English Language, which was later nominated for an Academy Award for Best Documentary Feature and was awarded a Blue Ribbon at the 1980 American Film Festival.
+AGEE featured four of James Agee's friends—Dwight Macdonald, Robert Fitzgerald, Robert Saudek, and John Huston—as well as the three women to whom James Agee had been married.
 In addition, Father James Harold Flye was a featured interviewee.
 President Jimmy Carter speaks about his favorite book, Let Us Now Praise Famous Men.

 The Man Who Lives Here Is Loony, a one-act play by Knoxville-based songwriter and playwright RB Morris, takes place in a New York apartment during one night in Agee's life.
 The play has been performed at venues around Knoxville, and at the Cornelia Street Cafe in Greenwich Village.